AqibAurangzeb/Laravel-QA-WebApp/README.md

 Review and create user.

+### Update CircleCi environment variables

-The user has not been created.
+The user has been created.
 Add the created user's client id and secret to the environment variables in CircleCi.

 ### Add .env file